adkron/dirtyinformation.com/_posts/2014-08-15-missed-chances.markdown

 time getting my head into the situation I am in.

 The progress of sales can be very hard to measure.
-Conversations can seem to speed very quickly and then grind to a hault.
-Therefor it is extreamly difficult for me to feel accomplished until a sale is complete.
+Conversations can seem to speed very quickly and then grind to a halt.
+Therefore it is extremely difficult for me to feel accomplished until a sale is complete.
 What can we do make sales go faster?

 I don't know the answer to that question, but I do have some ideas on when to concentrate on sales.
 Always!
 At the beginning of building my company I was constantly talking to potential customers, and marketing my services.
-I spent months telling customers that I had no current availablity.
+I spent months telling customers that I had no current availability.
 I began to feel bad for always saying no. I thought it would hurt my chances of working with these potential customers in the future.
 I stopped advertising and marketing.

-Stopping my marketing was the worst thing that could have happenned to my pipeline.
+Stopping my marketing was the worst thing that could have happened to my pipeline.
 When I finished two contracts at once I was left out in the cold with no work.
 I had to start over at building new relationships.
 Many of the old relationships are still there, but they are not as